A Fresh Look at the "Hot Hand" Paradox: Introduction

-The paradoxical nature of this so-called ``hot hand'' paradox has spawned considerable discussion and literature that has ultimately resolved this intriguing issue, see, e.g., Refs.~\cite{F68,G88,BW91,RB92,RB97,JA10,RV10,MS18,MS19,RBG19}.
-However, the approaches given in these references are complicated and the simplicity of the mechanism that underlies the apparent paradox can be lost in calculational details.
-Here we give an alternative route to understand the hot hand paradox that is based on the backward Kolmogorov equations~\cite{K31,R01}.
-This formulation has proved to be extremely useful in a variety of first-passage processes.
-We will use this approach to compute the waiting time for specific sequences of H's and T's of length up to 5, and it may be straightforwardly extended to longer sequences.
-We give an intuitive reason why different sequences of the same length do not occur with the same frequency.
-We also derive the waiting time for particularly simple sequences of arbitrary length, namely, the sequence of $n$ consecutive H's and the sequence of $n$ consecutive (HT)'s.
+Here we give an alternative route to understand the hot hand paradox that is based on the backward Kolmogorov equation~\cite{K31,R01,BMS13}.
+This formulation has proved to be extremely useful in a variety of first-passage phenomena.
+By recasting the hot hand paradox as a first-passage problem, we can use the backward Kolmogorov equation to compute the waiting time for specific sequences of H's and T's of length up to 5.
+This method can be straightforwardly extended to longer sequences if so desired.
+We also give an intuitive reason why different sequences of the same length do not occur with the same frequency.

+We then extend the backward Kolmogorov approach to derive the moment generating function for all sequences of length up to 3; again, this approach could be readily extended to longer sequences if so desired.
+From the generating function, arbitrary-order moments of the waiting time can be easily extracted.
+These results seem to have not been derived previously.
+Finally, we also compute the waiting time for particularly simple sequences of arbitrary length, namely, the sequence of $2n$ consecutive H's and the sequence of $n$ consecutive (HT)'s.
 We find that $T_{2n\rm H}\sim 3 T_{n\rm(HT)}$, so that $2n$ heads in a row is three times less frequent than $n$ (HT)'s in a row.

-The idea underlying the backward Kolmogorov equation is quite simple.
+To complete this introduction, we now present the simple idea that underlies the backward Kolmogorov equation.
 Consider a Markov process that is currently in a particular state $S$.
 We want to compute the average time $T_{S\to F}$ until the process reaches a specified final state $F$.
 Suppose that there are two possible outcomes at each stage of the process that occur with equal probability.
 That is, from state $S$, the process transitions either to state $S'$ or to $S''$, each with probability $\frac{1}{2}$.
 Suppose further that the time required for each transition equals 1.
-Since the Markov process has no memory, when either of the states $S'$ or $S''$ are reached, the the process starts anew.
-Consequently, the hitting time from $S$ is just the average of the hitting times starting from either $S'$ or $S''$ plus the time spent in the transition itself.
+Since the Markov process has no memory, when either of the states $S'$ or $S''$ are reached, the process starts anew.
+Consequently, the hitting time when starting from $S$ is just the average of the hitting times starting from either $S'$ or $S''$ plus the time spent in the transition itself.
 That is

 We will use this basic equation to compute the waiting time for specific sequences of H's and T's of a given length as a result of repeated flips of a fair coin.